What is a Left Back in Soccer? (Full Position Guide)

 The winger drops back to offer cover in the wide areas and track any overlapping runs.

-If you’ve ever seen a live game, you may have noticed that the defenders are constantly talking (screaming), making sure gaps are plugged and everyone is in the right position.
+If you’ve ever seen a live game, you may have noticed that the defenders are constantly talking (screaming), making sure they plug all the gaps and everyone is in the right position.

 In addition to forging bonds with fellow defenders, left backs must also develop relationships with the wingers on their team.